Creating a place to unwind in Miyakonojo. The unwavering banner that guided the ship carrying the future.

 They are already considering new collaborative initiatives, such as using the facility for workshops, in the future.

 "Currently, we are working on the 'Compost Club'.
-This is a project to transform waste Shochu dregs and coffee grounds into compost, giving it new value.
+This is a project to transform waste shochu lees and coffee grounds into compost, giving it new value.
 We worked with Starbucks and people from the local Minami Kyushu University on trial and error to determine the allocation and materials.
 It was amazing when it actually turned into compost," he says with a smile.

 The Compost Club plans to continue expanding its activities to involve the entire community.

-The name "KIRISHIMA GREENSHIP icoia" was chosen to evoke the image of a ship moving forward into the future, fueled by the building's shape and the energy Sweet potato Power Generation.
+The name "KIRISHIMA GREENSHIP icoia" was chosen to evoke the image of a ship moving forward into the future, inspired by the building's shape and the energy from Sweet Potato Power Generation.

 The ship, carrying many people and their hopes, finally set sail on January 27, 2026.

-This ship was born from the mutual understanding of two companies that would never have come together before.
-What kind of encounters will it create and how many relaxing moments will it provide?
+This ship was born from the resonance of two companies that would never normally mix, yet shared a fundamental vision.
+What kind of encounters will it create, and how many unwinding moments will it provide?

 The voyage has already begun.